 Several of Isabella’s lamps were put on display in Saint Germain des Pres, at Galerie Baxter, a boutique selling hand-made frames and prints.
 Her lamps drew much interest, soon attracting the attention of Florence Lopez, a successful antiques dealer, who took Isabella under her wing and commissioned custom-made lamps for clients and her show room in Rue du Dragon in Paris.

 In 2018-2019 Isabella’s work appeared at SaloneSatellite, the emerging designer showcase staged during Milan’s prestigious Furniture Show, with Luminiere, a limited-edition series of library lamps.
 Shortly after contacting Dimoregallery she created a special series of seven lamps: the Starlight Collection.
 With her designs conjuring up faraway lands, Isabella sought inspiration from the stars, as if the seven Starlight lamps could somehow guide the observer.

 Today Isabella lives and works in Milan, but has retained her close ties with Paris.
 She and Stefania Loschi have come together to open "Ocra Studio".
 The two friends met in Paris, where they were neighbours who shared the same passion for design.
 They now work side by side and have created a special collection for DIMOREGALLERY.
 To celebrate their first meeting, the collection is named after Paris’s Odéon-Théâtre de l'Europe.

-2020 collection Odeon with OCRA STUDIO limited edited for DIMOREGALLERY
+2020 Odeon Collection with OCRA STUDIO limited edition for DIMOREGALLERY

 2019 Salone del mobile - salone satellite